damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 ## Clean project dashboard

-The project dashboard was a good example of design by commission, one GitLab contributed noted.
+The project dashboard was a good example of design by commission, one GitLab contributor noted.
 We broomed through it and cleaned it up:

 ![scree](ss)

 ## Two-factor authentication

-Keep your code secure and start using two-factor authentication (2FA)!
+Keep your code more secure and start using two-factor authentication (2FA)!
 GitLab has built-in 2FA in both CE and EE now and makes use of the convenient Google Authenticator.

-All you have to do is go to your profile/account and scan the QR code using Google's app.
+All you have to do is go to your Profile > Account and scan the QR code using Google's app.

 ![ss](ss)